Hanuma Vihari’s inspiring act of defiance in Sydney: 23 runs, 161 balls, a ton of grit

 Bruised, battered but still standing tall: India win the test of character at Sydney

 India were in trouble.
 Australia sensed an imminent win.
-Vihari was under pressure and down in pain.
+Vihari was under pressure and in pain.
 But, he stood up and delivered.

 In an essay that he had written for a book, Dravid had said: “The journeys and stories of all our nation’s sporting achievers fascinate me.
 I am humbled when I realize the obstacles and challenges that need to be overcome. (...)
 Isn’t it amazing that sport can have such an impact on our nation and its people?
 When we see sporting magic happen, it is exhilarating and inspiring.”